Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-versioning-major" %} increment the major version if there are breaking changes in the package.
 Breaking changes require prior approval from the [Architecture Board].

-{% include requirement/MUST id="python-versioning-major" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other scope or language.
+{% include requirement/MUST id="python-versioning-major-cross-languages" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other scope or language.

 The bar to make a breaking change is extremely high for GA client libraries.
 We may create a new package with a different name to avoid diamond dependency issues.